melaniasala/Leaves-Clinic-Classifier/README.md

 ## Overview

 This project is the first challenge of the course "Artificial Neural Networks and Deep Learning" at Politecnico di Milano for the academic year 2023-2024.
-The objective is to classify images of vertical farm leaves based on their health status using a deep learning approach.
-The model achieved outstanding results, demonstrating an accuracy of 94.00% and 92.70% on the preliminary and final test sets, respectively.
-This performance underscores the strong robustness and efficiency of our augmentation strategies, showcasing the model's excellent generalization capabilities.
-Notably, our team secured the first position among more than 150 teams, surpassing others by a significant margin of 2%.
+The goal was to classify images of vertical farm leaves based on their health status using a deep learning approach.
+The model achieved great results, with an accuracy of 94.00% and 92.70% on the preliminary and final test sets, respectively.
+This performance proves the strong robustness and efficiency of our augmentation strategies, showing the model's excellent generalization capabilities.
+In particular, our team secured the first position among more than 150 teams, surpassing others by a margin of 2%.

 ## Dataset

 The dataset used for this project can be found [here](https://drive.google.com/file/d/1llWCmIbaW-uHvZcD-soT8DJQJYmm8zAA/view?usp=drive_link).
-Please make sure to download and reference it appropriately.

 ## Table of Contents